How far can one go by being multilingual?

 Opening yourself to new opportunities

 It now becomes imperative to invest in and adapt to becoming a multilingual business.
 This is so you can be at the forefront of competition, especially when it comes to content.
 Advertising and networking can only get you so far, but content is still king.
-Content translated in multiple languages is even better.
+Content translated into multiple languages is even better.

 English as a first language no longer holds that same prominence as before.
 The web is fast becoming saturated with users who are more confident speaking and writing in the language they are comfortable with.
 In the business landscape, this extends to branding awareness, spreading of accurate information, and marketing campaigns.